yeoman/yeoman.io/app/authoring/running-context.md

 Each method directly attached to a Generator prototype is considered to be a task.
 Each task is run in sequence by the Yeoman environment run loop.

-In other words, each functions on the object returned by `Object.getPrototypeOf(Generator)` will be automatically run.
+In other words, each function on the object returned by `Object.getPrototypeOf(Generator)` will be automatically run.

 ### Helper and private methods

-Now that you know the prototype methods are considered to be task, you may wonder how to define helper or private methods that won't be called automatically.
+Now that you know the prototype methods are considered to be a task, you may wonder how to define helper or private methods that won't be called automatically.
 There are three different ways to achieve this.

 1. Prefix method name by an underscore (e.g. `_private_method`).
 2. Use instance methods: